timibacco/timibacco/README.md

 </h1>

-- 👀 I’m a Backend Developer(Python),Web3 developer, Linux Administrator and Technical writer.
-- 🌱 I’m currently interested in ...Django Framework, Smart Contracts.
-- 💞️ I’m looking to collaborate on Django projects, Testing Smart contracts and Technical Writings.
-- 📫 How to reach me on ...
-- My recent articles can be found on my Hashnode.

----
-[Your Name]
 Computer Science Engineer | Backend Development | Linux Administration

 Welcome to my GitHub profile!
 I am a highly skilled Computer Science Engineer with expertise in Backend Development and Linux Administration.
 With a passion for technology and a commitment to delivering high-quality solutions, I strive to make a positive impact in the world of software development.